zhang-mickey/web-data-process-/README.md

 ### bootstrapping from seed data

+### Statistical Inference on KGs

 # Assignment
 implement a program that improve the performance of large language models.
+(1)parse the output of a language model and to extract a clean answer.
+(2)check,with the aid of existing knowledge bases, which are available on the web,whether the answer is correct or not.

 # literature
 https://web.stanford.edu/~jurafsky/slp3/slides/